jlggross/puf-api/README.md

 ### **User password in the database**

-- We have to save the passwords in the database with criptography
+- We have to save the passwords in the database with criptography (hashed password)
   - Use of one-way criptography
 - To check the users password we take the password the user informed, criptograph it and compare with the criptographed password already in the database.
+  - This can be done with `bcript.compare(password, hashedPassword)`.

 Project dependency:

 ```bash
 yarn add bcryptjs
 ```

+### **Basic Auth (HTTP)**

+- Basic Auth from HTTP treats email and password in the header, instead of the payload of the request
+- In Insomnia we can choose set a **GET** operation to localhost:\<port\>/login
+  - Body: No Body
+  - Auth: Basic Auth
+- The header of the GET message will have a string similar to: ""Basic \<base64 encoded user:password\>"

+  - The username and the password are encoded in base64

+- More on HTTP Authentication: <https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication>